Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

   - `BP_Learn.py` : Where LearnerBp class is defined and use as the object that the inference procedure occurs on
   - `State_Vector.py` : An helper class
   - `Trie.py` : An helper class
+  - 'main.py' : A function where you can plot the evaluated results as we present in the paper

 ## Steps to Replicate the Experimental Results